JohnPMills/modern-saturn/content/about.md

           his undergraduate degree at the University of Hertfordshire in 2015 and his Masters in Sport and Exercise Psychology at the University of Essex in 2021 -- graduating with distinction.
         content_align: left
         actions: []
         actions_align: left
-        actions_width: auto
-        image: images/Screenshot 2022-02-16 at 20.20.35.png
-       - title: Henry Titly-Wall MSc
-        content: >
-          Henry is a PhD candidate at the University of Essex and works as a Lecturer at UA92.
-His research focuses on talent identification practices in football.
-Henry previously achieved a master’s with distinction in sports coaching, an undergraduate degree in sports development, and has multiple industry qualifications, including: PFSA and FA awards in Talent Identification, and a UEFA B license in coaching football.
-        content_align: left
-        actions: []
-        actions_align: left